How do I enable Total Commander support in Quick Access Popup?

 How-to enable Total Commander support

-When you start it, Quick Access Popup checks if TC is installed on your computer (looking for the file TOTALCMD.EXE or TOTALCMD64.EXE).
+When you start it for the first time, Quick Access Popup checks if TC is installed on your computer (looking for the file TOTALCMD.EXE or TOTALCMD64.EXE).
 If it is found, it asks if you wish to enable Total Commander integration.
-If you answer Yes, it records the TOTALCMD.EXE file path in the Settings, Options dialog box.
+If you answer Yes, it records the TOTALCMD.EXE file path in the Options dialog box, File Managers tab.